Battle of Havana (1748): Aftermath

 Knowles then reunited with the rest of his ships but before any action could be planned a Spanish sloop was intercepted where news was received of the Treaty of Aix la Chapelle and that the war in Europe was over.
 Knowles dropped the Spanish prisoners on Cuba and set sail towards Jamaica with his lone prize.
 The Battle of Havana demonstrated the importance of tactical cohesion within a unit.
 Due to a lack of such cohesion Knowles squadron was not able to come to a close engagement quickly enough.
-If Regio had so desired he could have easily evaded the British squadron by retiring to the west.
+If Reggio had so desired he could have easily evaded the British squadron by retiring to the west.
 The British squadron also fired on the Spanish too soon at too great a range.
 Casualties aboard the four surviving Spanish ships were more than 150 dead and a like number seriously wounded.

 Both commanders, Knowles and Reggio, were reprimanded by their respective commands for their conduct during the engagement, in Knowles' case for not bringing his full fleet to bear and achieving a total rout.
 Knowles vilification of the Captains under his command, excepting David Brodie of the Strafford and Edward Clark of the Canterbury, after this action resulted in their petitioning the Admiralty for his court-martial.
 He had managed to force and win the battle and was only reprimanded as a result of the proceedings.
 Although Knowles was to suffer a mixed reputation as a result of the battle he eventually attained the rank of admiral in 1758.

-Regio was Court martialed by Spanish Naval authorities on thirty separate counts dealing with virtually every aspect of the battle and in particular with the destruction of his own his flagship Africa.
+Reggio was court-martialed by Spanish naval authorities on thirty separate counts dealing with virtually every aspect of the battle and in particular with the destruction of his own his flagship Africa.

 Ships involved

-A list of the ships and commanders involved in the action was compiled by an unnamed Officer from the HMS Lenox in a letter dated 23 November 1748 (later quoted and published in The Naval Chronicle).
+A list of the ships and commanders involved in the action was compiled by an unnamed Officer from HMS Lenox in a letter dated 23 November 1748 (later quoted and published in The Naval Chronicle).